Figs: The Ancient, Delicious, Slightly Weird “Fruit” (That’s Not Actually a Fruit)

 A Figgy History

-In fact, figs might be the first domesticated plant.
-Ancient people probably noticed wild fig trees popping up from cuttings or dropped fruit and figured out how to encourage them to grow near settlements.
+In fact, figs might be the first domesticated plant (kinda hard to prove it either wa).
+Ancient people probably noticed wild fig trees popping up from cuttings or dropped fruit and figured out how to get them to grow near settlements.

 By the time the ancient Egyptians, Greeks, and Romans rolled around, figs were already famous.

-Here’s where things get super weird.
-Most figs rely on a special relationship with fig wasps.
-Yep.
-Tiny wasps crawl inside the fig to pollinate it.
+Here’s where things get super weird and rumors fly about figs. Most figs rely on a special relationship with fig wasps.
+Yep, tiny wasps crawl inside the fig to pollinate it.
 In return, the fig provides a safe place for the wasp to lay its eggs.
+Nature is both beautiful and gross at the same time.

-Without the wasp, the fig can’t develop seeds.
-Without the fig, the wasp can’t complete its life cycle.
-It’s a delicate, specific dance between plant and insect.
+Without the wasp, the fig can’t develop its seeds, and without the fig, the wasp can’t complete its life cycle.
+It’s a delicate, and very specific dance between plant and insect.

-(But don’t worry…you’re probably not eating a wasp when you bite into a fig. Commercial varieties like Chicago Hardy are parthenocarpic, they don’t need pollination to produce fruit.
+(But don’t worry like my coworker Maxwell did when I told him about this, you’re probably not eating a wasp when you bite into a fig. Commercial varieties like Chicago Hardy are parthenocarpic, which means they don’t need pollination to produce fruit.
 No wasp required!)

 If you’re fascinated by plant symbiosis, check out my post on glowing plants and bioluminescence, because nature has a knack for crazy partnerships!